dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-jetstream.md

 ## Create JetStream

-It is essential to create a NATS JetStream for a specific subject, e.g. for a NATS server running locally:
+It is essential to create a NATS JetStream for a specific subject.
+For example, for a NATS server running locally use:

 ```bash
 nats -s localhost:4222 stream add myStream --subjects mySubject